 Neurons, the Wiring of the Brain and Psychology

-There are between 10 and 100 billion neurons in the brain which receive messages, or nerve impulses at speeds of 1/5000 of a second.
+There are between 10 and 100 billion neurons in the brain that receive messages or nerve impulses at speeds of 1/5000 of a second.
 The substances that transmit these messages are called neurotransmitters.
-It is the speed of communication on a neurological level which enables people to respond quickly to various situations.
+It is the speed of communication on a neurological level that enables people to respond quickly to various situations.
 Serotonin is often referred to as the happiness hormone, even though it is not a hormone.
-Serotonin is a neurotransmitter, which is found in the spaces between the neurons (synapses) in the brain.
-Serotonin’s role in a healthy functioning central nervous system is to regulate key functions such as sleep, sex drive and appetite.
+Serotonin is a neurotransmitter, that is found in the spaces between the neurons (synapses) in the brain.
+Serotonin’s role in a healthy functioning central nervous system is to regulate vital functions such as sleep, sex drive, and appetite.
 These are the areas of living that may be disturbed when a person suffers from symptoms of depression.